How I smudged it away with sage March 11 2021

 We’ve always used incense at home during kirtan and recitals of mantra’s, to clear and freshen the air.
 Smudging has long been used to connect to the spiritual realm in a similar way or enhance intuition so it wasn’t that different to burning incense.
 I wanted to let go of negative thoughts, we’d just got through a very emotional and worrying time and the ritual of smudging felt like a powerful intention and dedication to clearing the space and creating a fresh start or new beginning from what was a set back especially for my mother.

 Choosing to engage in rituals can be the beginning of our change in mindset as well as cleanse our aura.
-Obviously anything performed with deep intention such as yoga and chanting with higher consciousness will have a positive impact on how we feel; to create a positive environment for meditation or any another ritual.
-For healers and lay people in traditional cultures, burning sage is also used to resolve situations or reflect upon spiritual dilemmas.
+Obviously anything performed with deep intention such as yoga and chanting with higher consciousness will have a positive impact on how we feel; to create a positive environment for meditation or any another opportunity to create space in our heart centre.
+For healers and lay people in traditional cultures, burning sage is also used to resolve situations or reflect upon spiritual dilemmas, using our intuition.

 It is interesting to know that scientifically certain types of sage, including salvia sages and white prairie sage, contain thujone.
 Research shows that thujone is mildly psychoactive.
 It’s actually found in many plants used in cultural spiritual rituals to enhance intuition.
 I found burning sage as a morning ritual really uplifts my mood set me up for the day and I’m sure would have the same affect on my mother, to clear negative energies that might be clinging from a hospital environment full of sickness.
 I figured if burning sage can lift one’s mood, it could also be a great ally against stress, and in times of uncertainty to bring clarity and calm to my mind as well as my mums.